 Case in point: A Nielsen study of wine buyers found that millennials preferred “bold and distinctive” labels, while Gen Xers and baby boomers opted for more traditional designs.

-Think About Durability
+Think About Durability & Sustainability

 One of the hallmarks of luxury is timelessness.
 A high-quality watch is engineered to keep on ticking from generation to generation.
 Fine bourbon is aged for years.

-When choosing the material, inks, and adhesives for your luxury label, it’s important to tell your label printer about the environment your product typically encounters.
+When choosing the material, inks, and adhesives for luxury labels, it’s important to tell your label printer about the environment your product typically encounters.
 Is it a wine bottle that will be stored in cool, damp cellars and might be served in an ice bucket?
 Is it a beauty product that will sit in steamy bathrooms?